insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Reinforcement Learning

 [Reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) is an approach to machine learning where agents are rewarded to accomplish some task.
-"Good" behavior is reinforced via a reward, so this approach can more realistically be considered a method of reward maximization.

-This is different from supervised learning in that we don't explicitly provide correct and incorrect examples of how the task should be completed, we simply tell the computer when it is doing a good job along the way.
-Reinforcement learning is also distinct from unsupervised learning because we are providing the computer with some level of feedback, even if we aren't providing explicit examples.

-Reinforcement learning is a subfield of machine learning where the machine “lives” in an environment and is capable of perceiving the state of that environment as a vector of features.
-The machine can execute actions in every state.
-Different actions bring different rewards and could also move the machine to another state of the environment.
-The goal of a reinforcement learning algorithm is to learn a policy.
-A policy is a function f (similar to the model in supervised learning) that takes the feature vector of a state as input and outputs an optimal action to execute in that state.
-The action is optimal if it maximizes the expected average reward.

 ### Markov Decision Process

 The [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) is a method for planning in a stochastic environment.
-Whereas we cannot control or optimize the randomness that occurs, we can optimize our actions within a random environment.
-Planning for stochastic environments is much more difficult than planning for a deterministic environment; given the randomness present, there's a degree of uncertainty surrounding the results of our actions.

 ### Monte Carlo learning